 |---|---|---|---|---|

-Insurance-approved trackers typically require professional installation (£50–£100) and include a 24/7 monitoring centre that alerts police if the vehicle is stolen.
-The annual subscription (£120–£200) is often offset by the insurance premium reduction, especially for vehicles worth over £30,000.
+Insurance-approved trackers typically require professional installation (£50 to £100).
+They include a 24/7 monitoring centre that alerts police if the vehicle is stolen.
+The annual subscription (£120 to £200) is often offset by the insurance premium reduction.
+This is especially true for vehicles worth over £30,000.

 For specific product recommendations, see our guides to the best GPS car trackers and cheapest car trackers from £44.99.